How to Start Doing and Reach Your Goals

-Have you ever counted how many, “should’s” you utter a day?
+Have you ever counted how many, “should’s” you utter in a single day?

-It becomes an automatic response that adds to your ever expanding to-do list and the stressful feeling that you could be doing things better.
-Then there’s the fear that your actions won’t be perfect – the optimal workout, best morning routine, perfect desk organization, healthiest recipe, etc. – so you decide to wait until you have it figured out, until the perfect time in your life to start all these little “should’s”.
+It’s an automatic response that adds to your ever expanding to-do list, and the stress that you could be doing things better.
+Then, there’s the fear that your actions won’t be perfect – the optimal workout, best morning routine, perfect desk organization, healthiest recipe, etc. – so you wait until you have it figured out.

 Fun fact: There is no perfect action OR better time to start!

 It’s time to should up already and take action!
 Easier said than done, right?
 Plus, you probably have a gazillion things you feel you should do and no idea where or how to start.
 First, we’ll tackle your I Should reflex, then determine small actions you can actually implement.